Dogfight (musical): Other productions

 On May 6, 2017, the show opened in Germany at the Theater für Niedersachsen – Hildesheim, in a complete first German translation with the name "Dogfight – Ein hässliches Spiel".

 A new amateur production of Dogfight played March 6–10, 2018, at London's Bridewell Theatre, produced by Sedos.

 The Next Chapter Actors production of Dogfight was held August 10–11 in Appleton, Wisconsin, USA at the Fox Cities Performing Arts Center.
 Production Director: Kyle Weidman of Little Chute, Wisconsin.

 The Belgian premiere of Dogfight, produced by Karthago, opened in GC De Kluize (Oosterzele) on April 12, 2019.
 The show is directed by Arne Schögler who also did translations and choreography.
 Musical direction by An Verleysen.

 The Scandinavian premiere of Dogfight opened in Oslo at Riksscenen for a limited run on August 26, 2019.
 Directed by Renate Stridh, choreography by Miguel-Angel Fernandez.
 Musical direction by Petter Kragstad.
 This production added three female ensemble members.
 These were Helene Wibrand as Peggy/ensemble, Andrea Rymoen as Suzette/ensemble and Ingrid Nören Stenersen as Chippy/ensemble.
 BroadwayWorld Norway called it "an outstanding musical with tender and heartfelt performances."

+The Swiss premiere of Dogfight, produced by Zurich English-Speaking Theatre, in original English, opened at the Theater im Seefeld (Zürich) on November 6, 2024 for a limited two-week run.
+The show was directed by Oli Pont and Tomi Gustaf.
+Musical Direction by Oli Pont.
+Choreography by Amy Leigh Amstutz and Julia Wachtel.
+This production added ensemble members Nienke Andriessen as Peggy/Chippy/Ensemble, Péter Böröcz as Male Swing/Ensemble, Fabian Kuratli as Big Tony/Sergeant/Ensemble, and Andrea-Manuela Rüttimann as Suzette/Ensemble.
+Broadway World Switzerland.